MeltStudio/config-loader/README.md

 # Config Loader
 ## Project Description

-The Config Loader package is a powerful and user friendly tool thats allows you to retrieve and collect variables from one or multiple files for your project.
-This package simplifies the process of extracting specific information from files and provides an efficient way to access those variables in your code.
+The Config Loader package is a powerful and user-friendly tool that simplifies the process of retrieving and collecting variables from one or multiple files for your project.
+It provides an efficient way to extract specific information from files and access those variables in your code.
+The resulting data is in JSON format, making it easy to work with in various applications.

 ## Features
 - Retrieve and collect variables from one or multiple files in your project.